-Known for creating new concepts and promotional programs that brand products and increase sales, Ewen has worked closely with major international companies such as Chrysler, Anheuser Busch, Pepsi, ATT, Dunkin’ Donuts, Inbev, Unilever, Chang Beer, and The Hard Rock Café to develop their music programs and make their brands hipper and more current to today’s generation of music lovers.
+Known for creating new concepts and promotional programs that brand products and increase sales, Alex has worked closely with major international companies such as Chrysler, Anheuser Busch, Pepsi, ATT, Dunkin’ Donuts, Inbev, Unilever, Chang Beer, NASCAR, and The Hard Rock Café to develop their music programs and make their brands hipper and more current to today’s generation of music lovers.
 He has also partnered with top advertising companies, such as BBDO and Hill Holiday, to create programs to develop new brands or revive brands that have lost their luster.
-An accomplished writer, he is the author of the newly released The Encyclopedia of American Indians in the 20th Century (University of New Mexico Press).
+An accomplished writer, he is the author of the The Encyclopedia of American Indians in the 20th Century (University of New Mexico Press).

-Has a music business career that spans over two decades and three continents.
+Has a music business career that spans over four decades and three continents.
 His experience includes being a musician, songwriter, producer, mixing engineer, and label and studio owner.
 He is responsible for selling over 20 million records worldwide and has earned 13 gold and platinum RIAA awards.
-In 1980, Eng founded Bayside Sound Recording Studios, one of the most sought after studios in NYC’s hip-hop scene.
+In 1980, David founded Bayside Sound Recording Studios, one of the most sought after studios in NYC’s hip-hop scene.
 In 1984, Eng first cracked the Billboard charts as producer and co-songwriter of the Paula Anderson’s (Atlantic Records) dance hit, “Four Year Battle.”
-The following year, Eng established himself as a hip-hop pioneer as co-producer of “Inspector Gadget” by the Bad Boys.
+The following year, David established himself as a hip-hop pioneer as co-producer of “Inspector Gadget” by the Bad Boys.

-In 1993, Eng managed and produced the rapper Snow, who soared to the top of the charts with the album, “12 Inches of Snow” and whose single, “Informer” held the prestigious #1 spot on Billboard’s American pop charts for a staggering seven weeks.
+In 1993, David managed and produced the rapper Snow, who soared to the top of the charts with the album, “12 Inches of Snow” and whose single, “Informer” held the prestigious #1 spot on Billboard’s American pop charts for a staggering seven weeks.
 In 1996 Eng established Dimsum Entertainment in Bangkok, Thailand, where his first venture, “Fun Fun Fun” with the Thai hip-hop artist, Joey Boy, was a million album seller

 Denis later became an International Vice-President at Universal Music, heading their Polygram/Polydor labels. from there he helped to reignite Broadway’s sagging fortunes by signing such hits as “Mama Mia” and “Wicked.”
 A documentary highlighting Denis’s contributions to the music industry, “Dare to Be Different,” was released in 2017.